 If you can't talk right now and prefer to talk over the phone?
 Fill out a short form and a professional loan officer will call you.

-You should also consider how long you will be living in your home.
-This can make a big difference in whether a 30-year or 15-year mortgage is the best decision.
-If you plan on living in your home for a short period of time, then a 30-year mortgage loan may be a better option.
+It would be best if you also considered how long you would be living in your home.
+It can make a big difference in whether a 30-year or 15-year mortgage is the best decision.
+If you plan on living in your home for a short time, then a 30-year mortgage loan may be a better option.
 Although this should not deter you from a 15-year fixed mortgage if building equity in your home is your goal.
-If you plan on living in your home for longer than 15 years this loan might make more financial sense, thus saving tens of thousands of dollars of interest.
+If you plan on living in your home for longer than 15 years, this loan might make more financial sense, thus saving tens of thousands of dollars of interest.